powerman/vcprompt/README.txt

 vcprompt requires GNU autoconf to build from a source checkout (but not from a source tarball).

-Support for Subversion >= 1.7 requires SQLite 3.
-If it's not present on the build system, vcprompt will support Subversion <= 1.6.
+Support for Subversion >= 1.7 requires SQLite >= 3.7.15.
+If it's not
+present on the build system, vcprompt will still support older versions of Subversion.
 Either way, the build should succeed and the tests should pass.
 To install the required files:

   sudo apt-get install libsqlite3-dev   # Debian, Ubuntu sudo yum install libsqlite3x-devel    # Fedora, Red Hat

+If you have multiple versions of SQLite installed (this can be a problem on Mac OS X), you might need to specify the installation prefix of the one you want -- e.g., to use the brew package:

+  ./configure --with-sqlite3=/usr/local

 To see which features are built-in to your vcprompt binary, run